128technology/docs/docs/install_qcow2_deployment.md

 3. Place the network-config in a file named `network-config`.
 4. Run the command `genisoimage -output cidata.iso -V cidata -r -J user-data meta-data network-config`.

-This ISO should be attached to the SSR VM when booted. **Is this a user action or does the attachment happen as a result of creating the image??** The cloud-init process on the system will find the data during first boot, and perform the desired actions.
+This ISO should be attached to the SSR VM when booted, please consult the documentation for your specific hypervisor for details on how to do this.
+The cloud-init process on the system will find the data during first boot, and perform the desired actions.